Uniformizing complex ODEs and applications: Renormalization in the exceptional divisor

 \item If $i_0$ is odd, then the sum of the lengths of all even $i$'s, $i <i_0$, is less than, say, $2/3$ the sum of the lengths of $c_1, \ldots ,c_{i_0}$.

 \item The absolute value of the coordinate ``$z$'' decreases monotonically over the segment $c_p$.

 \end{enumerate}

 Fix $q \in \mathcal{P}^{-1}_{\infty}(p)$ and let $L$ be the leaf through $q$.
 Consider the lift of $l_p$ to $L$ and denote it by $l_q$.
 Note that $l_q$ is an oriented trajectory of $\mathcal{H}$ over $L$.
-We want to express $l_q$ in the coordinates $(x,y,z)$ considered in the preceding section.
-In fact, the goal will be to compute the value of its last coordinate $z$.
-For this consider a connected oriented path $c$ contained in $l_p$, joining $p$ to another point of $l_p$.
+We want to express $l_q$ in the corresponding affine coordinates $(x,y,z)$.
+More precisely, our goal will be to compute the value of its last coordinate $z$.
+For this, consider a connected oriented path $c$ contained in $l_p$ and joining $p$ to another point of $l_p$.
 Consider also a lift of $c$ contained in $l_q$.
-The $z$-coordinate of the mentioned lift is given by

-where $z_0$ is the $z$-coordinate of $q$.
+The $z$-coordinate of the mentioned lift is given by $z = z_0 \exp[-\int_c \omega_1]$ where $z_0$ is the $z$-coordinate of $q$.
 In other words, $z_0$ is the ``height" of $q$ relatively to $L_{\infty}$.
 In particular

 This estimate shows that, whenever a segment of $l_p$ having length equal to $3\ln(2)/ 2\da$ is lifted in a regular leaf of $\tilf$ projecting over $L_{\infty}$, the height of the final point of the lift in question is at most $1/2$ of the height of its initial point.